About This Program

 The cybersecurity program integrates learning in criminology, criminal justice, economic crime, and computer science.
 Utica’s award-winning faculty brings a broad range of real-world experience to the classroom—and beyond.
 With their guidance, students learn how to communicate, work in teams, and solve problems leading cybersecurity experts face every day.

-The program offers four specializations:
+The program offers three specializations:

 - Network Forensics and Intrusion Investigation - Combines elements of computer science with computer forensics and vulnerability assessment.
 Learn to investigate cyber related incidents in a computer network environment.